Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 Journal of Dermatological Treatment

-Despite the fact that dermatologists consider topical retinoids to be the preferred therapy for acne, and the fact that guidelines have recommended since 2003 that all patients who have mild to moderate acne be treated with a topical retinoid, a 2013 study in the Journal of Dermatological Treatment found that doctors prescribed topical retinoids only to 40% of patients.
-This study found also that doctors were more likely to prescribe a topical retinoid to young patients and also to female patients, regardless of their age.
+Despite the fact that dermatologists consider topical retinoids to be the preferred therapy for acne, and the fact that guidelines have recommended since 2003 that all patients who have mild-to-moderate acne be treated with a topical retinoid, a 2013 study in the Journal of Dermatological Treatment found that doctors prescribed topical retinoids to only 40% of patients.
+This study also found that doctors were more likely to prescribe a topical retinoid to young patients and also to female patients, regardless of their age.
 The authors noted, “Based on the strong clinical evidence, acne management guidelines have recommended since 2003 that almost all acne patients should be treated with a topical retinoid except for those with the most severe cases.
-Nevertheless, according to our findings from the most recent data available, the frequency of topical retinoid use for acne vulgaris remains low.”3
+Nevertheless, according to our findings from the most recent data available, the frequency of topical retinoid use for acne vulgaris remains low.”4

 Isotretinoin